 The Cornell Fine Arts Museum

-Stroll through the picturesque city of Winter Park, and stop by the Rollins College campus to view more than 5,500 works.
-The only teaching art museum in Orlando, this gallery is home to the Alfond Collection of Contemporary Art.
+Stroll through the picturesque city of Winter Park, and stop by the Rollins College campus to view the works on display at this museum, which include contemporary pieces but also those created centuries back.
+Here, at the only teaching art museum in Orlando, and at The Alfond Inn at Rollins hotel, you’ll find parts of the Alfond Collection of Contemporary Art.
 Conceived by Winter Parks’ noted art collectors and philanthropists Barbara and Theodore Alfond, along with independent curator Abagail Ross Goodman, close to 300 works in various media from international contemporary artists have been collected.
 From political to civic affairs, the collection includes works from Joseph Kosuth, Lawrence Weiner, Alfredo Jaar and Charline Von Heyl.

 Cornell Fine Arts Museum, 1000 Holt Ave., Winter Park,FL., U.S.A., + 1 407 646 2526